USEPA/WNTR/documentation/networkxgraph.rst

     True

 Some methods in NetworkX can use weighted graphs.
-A **weighted graph** is a graph in which each link is given a weight.
+A **weighted graph** is a graph in which each node or link is given a weight.
-The WNTR method :class:`~wntr.network.graph.WntrMultiDiGraph.weight_graph` can be used to weight the graph by any attribute.
+The WNTR method :class:`~wntr.network.model.WaterNetworkModel.get_graph` can be used to weight the graph by an attribute.
 In the following example, the graph is weighted by length.
 This graph can then be used to compute path lengths:

 .. doctest::

     >>> length = wn.query_link_attribute('length')
-    >>> G.weight_graph(link_attribute = length)
+    >>> G = wn.get_graph(wn, link_weight=length)